|Rotary Club of Mechanicsburg|

 Temporary URL for new club web site: portal.clubrunner.ca/10918

 Mike McConahy Inducted as

 Pictured above (left to right): Mark Dixon, sponsor; Joseph M. Wright, Jr. (Joe), new member; Chuck Eberly, sponsor and club president; and John Petrie, Past Secretary who performed the induction.
-Jeff has been assigned the classification of Audit Manager.
-He is employed by Brown, Schultz, Sheridan & Fritz (BSSF.com) in their Camp Hill office where he audits non-profit organizations as well as local Government Agencies.
-Jeff lives in Mechanicsburg with his wife Anne.
+Joe has been assigned the classification of IT Consultant.
+He is Partner/President of Central PA Technologies, LLC.
+Joe lives in Camp Hill with his wife Megan.
 Welcome to the Rotary Club of Mechanicsburg.

 Club Provides Support